 GMU Catalog: “Theory and practice of software security, focusing in particular on some common software security risks, including buffer overflows, race conditions and random number generation, and on identification of potential threats and vulnerabilities early in design cycle.
 Emphasizes methodologies and tools for identifying and eliminating security vulnerabilities, techniques to prove absence of vulnerabilities, ways to avoid security holes in new software, and essential guidelines for building secure software: how to design software with security in mind from the ground up and integrate analysis and risk management throughout the software life cycle.”

 People around the world now depend vitally on computers for their health and well-being.
 Unfortunately, this software can often be exploited by attackers, resulting in terrible harm.
-This class will study how to develop software that is far more resistant to attack, in particular, how to prevent many vulnerabilities from being in the software in the first place.
+This class will study how to develop software that is far more resistant to attack.
+This includes how to prevent many vulnerabilities from being in the software in the first place.
+We will also discuss detecting break-ins when they do occur, containing their impact, and responding to them.
 The goal of the class is to prepare you to be able to develop software that is far more secure, and to prepare you to help others do the same.